nikolatulechki/semanticElections/data/README.md

 ## Static data sources

-Static data is stored in the repository, either in CSV or RDF format in [static](static) The CSVs are transformed using Tarql, the RDF is used as is.
+- Static data is stored in the repository, either in CSV or RDF format in [static](static)
+- The CSVs are transformed using Tarql, the RDF is used as-is.

 ## Data import into GDB

-- After all the transformation processes are completed TODO add to repo - a script collects all the RDF files from the [rdf](rdf) and [rdf](static/rdf) folders and moves them to the GDB data import directory.
-They are then imported manually using the UI.
+- After all the transformation processes are completed they are imported in a GDB repository
+- [TODO - add to giit]  a script collects all the RDF files from the [rdf](rdf) and [rdf](static/rdf) folders and moves them to the GDB data import directory.
+- They are then imported manually using the UI.
-- This is suboptimal.
+- [TODO] This is wildly suboptimal.
 We should rewrite this to use the GDB REST api and store the triples in dedicated named graphs and not in default graph.

 ## Inference

-After all the rdf is imported into GDB, a number of SPARQL scripts ran against the repository to create more connections and facts.
+- After all the rdf is imported into GDB, a number of SPARQL scripts ran against the repository to create more connections and facts.
-These are in [sparql](sparql) and are executed by hand in the filename order.
+- These are in [sparql](sparql) and are executed by hand in the filename order.
-We should automate this and run the scripts using the REST api
+- [TODO] We should automate this and run the scripts using the REST api